The Deanery CE Academy Local Board Members

 Who we are

 I am Deputy Chief Executive of Swindon based, Bible Society.
-I was previously founding Director of the think tank Theos and has a background in the media and public affairs.
-I am married to Ruth, and we have three young children.
+I was previously founding Director of the think tank Theos and have a background in the media and public affairs.
+I am married to Ruth, and we have four young children.